Learning optimal policies from event logs through reinforcement learning: a comparison of deep and MDP-based approaches: Evaluation setting

+We define the KPI as the profit earned by the bank from issuing a loan, excluding the operational costs of executing the process.
+It consists of two components: (i) a positive component, representing the profit gained when a loan offer is accepted by the customer—specifically, the interest on the loan, which we arbitrarily set at 15\% of the amount requested in the loan application; and (ii) a negative component, representing the cost associated with the working time spent on the process\footnote{Working time is computed using the duration of the activities executed in the trace, where available.
+For activities lacking this information, a fixed arbitrary duration of 10 minutes is assumed.}, which we set at 36 euros per hour.

-For the generation of the four synthetic logs we define a simulation model $\mathcal{M}$ inspired by the BPIC2012 process.
-The simulation model consists of the BPMN model in \figurename~\ref{fig:simulation_model}, extended with additional information for the simulation aspects\footnote{ The complete BPMN model and all the simulation parameters used to define $\mathcal{M}$ are available in the evaluation repository.} (case inter-arrival time, activity durations, routing probabilities, resource allocation and utilization, etc.).
-The main differences between the four synthetic logs concern their sizes, that is the number of traces they contain, and the probability that a loan application is (pre)accepted by the bank, which, in turn, affects the probability that a loan offer is accepted by a customer and hence the possibility for the bank to obtain a high KPI.
-Table~\ref{tab:dataset} shows the details of the different event logs (including the real one). $\mathcal{L}_{rare}^s$ and $\mathcal{L}_{rare}^b$ are the logs with a low success rate, that is with a low percentage of traces achieving the acceptance of the offer by the customer (activity \texttt{accept} in \figurename~\ref{fig:simulation_model}), and hence with a low average KPI value.
-This is achieved by imposing a low probability (less than 50\%) in the model to have a pre-accepted loan (gateway 1 in the model).
-After this first gateway, the probability of obtaining the loan depends on different factors: the amount required in the loan application, the number of offers created and calls made by the bank during the process.
-The differences between these four synthetic logs will be central for answering~\ref{RQ3}.
+For the generation of the eight synthetic logs we define a simulation model $\mathcal{M}$, inspired by the BPIC2012 process.
+Specifically, we extend the BPMN model in \figurename~\ref{fig:example} that represents the process model $\mathcal{N}$, and the process perspective parameters $\mathcal{P}$ are either estimated from the BPIC2012 event log or hypothesised when insufficient data is available.
+In particular, the control flow parameter $\mathcal{P_C}$ is defined, for each gateway in the BPMN, as a set of conditional probabilities based on factors such as: the amount required in the loan application, the number of offers created and calls made by the bank during the process.\footnote{ The complete BPMN model and the $\mathcal{P}_C$ parameters are reported in~\ref{appx:simulation_2}, while the remaining simulation parameters used to define $\mathcal{M}$ are available in the evaluation repository.} The main differences between the eight synthetic logs concern their sizes, that is the number of traces they contain, and the probability that a loan application is (pre)accepted by the bank, which, in turn, affects the probability that a loan offer is accepted by a customer and hence the possibility for the bank to obtain a high KPI.